applemcg/dp/src/Workflow.md

         #
         # 1). "compare_all_lib" doesn't belong here, it's now part of the process,
     }

+### Execution Block

+This is why the Dot Prof workflow is useful.
+The objective is to unit test the functions under development.

     # --------------------------------------------- EXECUTION BLOCK	--
         # compare_all_lib
         # funslib $( do_whf $(fdp)| field 1)